-Incidents of disruptive behaviour on the playground should be recorded in class Behaviour Books.
+Incidents of disruptive behaviour on the playground should be reported to the class teacher.
 A nominated teacher on duty at break time and the TAs/midday staff on duty at lunchtime are responsible for passing information to class teachers who will then record the incidents and record on CPOMS by the end of the day.